 That leaves plenty of room for problems.
 At times, you won’t be able to get what you need.
 In other cases, your data won’t be trustworthy.
 Neither create an environment driven by data.
 And then there’s the perceptions you (unintentionally) create:

 Back in 2017, Credit Union Times called out credit unions on data shortcomings.
 Their survey discovered that 59% of members felt Netflix, Amazon, and Zappos “knew them better than their credit union”.
-So much for meeting needs and goals.
+Think they’ve collected more or less data since then?

 We want to help change this situation.
 We also recognize that dealing with data can be overwhelming.